Do Indoor Pools Need Cyanuric Acid? Pool Stabilizer Guide

 Removing Excess CYA

 If your indoor pool has high cyanuric acid from previous outdoor use or over-treatment, you'll need to dilute it.
-CYA doesn't break down naturally and can only be removed by:
+CYA breaks down only very slowly, so in practice it's reduced by:

 Calculate the dilution needed: if current CYA is 60 ppm and you want 20 ppm, you need to replace about 67% of your pool water [(60-20)/60 = 66.7%].